 ●Assessment of the extent of liver disease.
 Specifically, identification of advanced fibrosis or cirrhosis informs the need for additional monitoring and management.

 ●Assessment of viral and host factors that inform the optimal antiviral selection.
-These factors include viral genotype, liver fibrosis stage, history of prior antiviral treatment, renal function, and concurrent medication use.
+These factors include viral genotype, liver fibrosis stage (and signs of decompensated disease in those with cirrhosis), history of prior antiviral treatment, renal function, and concurrent medication use.

 ●Identifying comorbidities associated with HCV infection.
-These include extrahepatic manifestations of chronic HCV infection, such as cryoglobulinemia, porphyria cutanea tarda, and autoimmune disorders.
+These include extrahepatic manifestations of chronic HCV infection, such as cryoglobulinemia, HCV-associated renal disease, porphyria cutanea tarda, and autoimmune disorders.